p-o-s-t/CTFs/SecDSM/Trinary.md

-The October 2024 SecDSM MiniCTF, [Trinary](https://minictf.secdsm.org/Trinary/), is a sequel to the [Dark Matter](https://minictf.secdsm.org/DarkMatter/) that was published in June 2024.
+The September 2024 SecDSM MiniCTF, [Trinary](https://minictf.secdsm.org/Trinary/), is a sequel to the [Dark Matter](https://minictf.secdsm.org/DarkMatter/) that was published in June 2024.
 In the Dark Matter miniCTF, participants had to decode a barcode that used the same [data encoding scheme](https://imgur.com/a/dark-matter-android-barcode-wo3K9) that was seen on the neck of [The Android](https://darkmatter.fandom.com/wiki/The_Android).

 However, this sequel comes with a colorful twist.
 Instead of just black and white, there is now 7 different colors present in the encoding scheme:
 - Red